VINAYAK-1009/Trading-SDK/README.md

-Bajaj Broking – Trading API Wrapper SDK (Simulation) Overview
+Bajaj Broking – Trading API Wrapper SDK (Simulation)

+*Overview*

 This project is a simulated Trading Backend SDK built as part of the Bajaj Broking Campus Hiring Assignment.
 It demonstrates the design and implementation of RESTful APIs that mimic core trading workflows used in online stock broking platforms.

 The system allows users to:

-1)View tradable instruments
+View tradable instruments

-2)Place BUY/SELL orders
+Place BUY/SELL orders

-3)Check order status
+Check order status

-4)View executed trades
+View executed trades

-5)View portfolio holdings
+View portfolio holdings

-->This is a simulation only.
+This is a simulation only.
 No real market or Bajaj Broking live API integration is used.

- Technology Stack:
+*Technology Stack:*

 Language: Python 3